 – – – –

-These expectations are not all inclusive, and they are subject to change as necessary.
-We’re always happy to discuss writing opportunities or changes to our parameters.
+The above parameters are not all inclusive, and they are subject to change as necessary.
+We’re always happy to discuss writing opportunities or changes to our guidelines.
 Don’t be shy or afraid to inquire via the contact form.
-These guidelines are intended to help you as much as they help to streamline our process.
+These suggestions are intended to help you as much as they help to streamline our process.
 We’re always happy to chat and discuss ideas, writing opportunities, or new content!